GDPR FAQs

 I’m not in the EU - do I need to do anything?

-GDPR applies to all companies that deal with EU residents, so even if you only have a small percentage of traffic coming from the EU, it applies to you and your site.
+GDPR applies to all companies that deal with EU residents, so even if your site has only a small percentage of traffic coming from the EU, it applies to you and your site.

 What is Raptive doing for my ads?